 How we raise our hogs

-We are a farrow-to-finish operation.
-We breed our hogs, and we have a proprietary feeding regimen.
-Our hogs live in the woods and on pasture.
-We use intensive grazing and agro-forestry methods, regularly rotating our herd onto fresh ground, to build soil and regenerate forage.
+We are a farrow-to-finish operation, maintaining approximately twenty sows and two terminal sire boars for breeding.
+Our breeding program allows us to improve the quality of our herd according to the traits we value: hardiness, docility and foraging instincts, These traits in conjunction with our proprietary organic, soy-free feed regimen produce hogs that thrive in the woods and on pasture all year round.
+We use intensive grazing and agro-forestry methods, regularly rotating our herd onto fresh ground, to build soil, regenerate forage, and put our woods to productive use.
 This soil-based approach gives our livestock access to plants and nutrients that are unique to our location on the Pemaquid Peninsula.

-The result is happier animals, better soil, and more flavorful pork.
-Our livestock helps us improve the local ecology, rather than damage it.
+The result is happier, healthier animals, enhanced fertility and water absorption in the soil, and more nutrient dense, taste-memorablel pork.
+Our livestock helps us improve their natural habitat.

 Our Pigs' Diet